Honda Civic Type R: United Kingdom

+The FK2 was available in the UK from July 2015 in two variants: the base Type R and the Type R GT.
+Both shared identical performance figures, differing mainly in equipment levels and comfort features.

 Japan

-In July 2015, Swindon, England (HUM) started exporting the FK2 Civic Type R to Japan, making it the third Civic Type R to be exported there.
-However, only 750 units were exported.
+In July 2015, production at Swindon, England (HUM) began exporting the FK2 Civic Type R to Japan, marking the third Civic Type R to be sold there.
+Only 750 units were exported.

 FK8 (2017; based on tenth generation Civic)

 The Civic Type R Prototype was unveiled in September 2016 at the Paris Motor Show, and the production version unveiled at the 2017 Geneva Motor Show.
 The new car builds on Honda's heritage in developing high-performance hatchbacks.
+Being based upon the FK8 generation of Civics which was designed as a global car, this made it easier to export the Type R to markets that already had the standard Civic hatchback available for sale.

 Exterior

 The design is based on the Civic Hatchback, with a winged carbon fiber effect splitter with red accent line, slatted ducts, diamond-mesh air intakes, red 'H' badge above a new air vent at the nose of the car, new air intake on the hood, an air scoop sited centrally in a trapezoidal recess, smoked lenses for the LED headlights, indicators and side repeaters, carbon fiber effect side skirts, 20-inch piano black alloy wheels with red accents, 245/30 R20 high-performance tires, enlarged wheel arches, a carbon fiber effect diffuser which runs below the wider rear bumper, 3 tailpipes with a pair of directional strakes at each side, central tailpipe in bright metallic red and unique peaks at the roof flanks that point backward.